elucian/bee/syntax/overview.md

 ## Type declaration

-User can define composite types and sub-types using composite category and operator "<:".
+User can define composite types and sub-types using operator "<:".

 ```
 --declare new type